1992 - 16 bits, finally also from Creative Labs, SCC-1

 SB 16 ASP - thx to Jörg Weske

-Substantially later than its competition Creative Labs brought their first 16 bits sound card to the market - the SB 16.
-Equipped with a 16 bits DSP, an OPL3 for FM music playback, as well as in extended versions with an ASP ("Advanced Signal Processor" - for compression, language synthesis), and an interface for expansion boards, this card should sweep all other competitors from the market.
+Creative Labs brought their first 16 bits sound card, the SB 16, substantially later to the market than their competition.
+Equipped with a 16 bits DSP, an OPL3 for FM music playback, as well as in extended versions with an ASP ("Advanced Signal Processor" - for compression, speech synthesis and QSound spatialization), and an interface for expansion boards, this card should sweep all other competitors from the market.

-Full CD quality with 16 bits and 44,1 Khz was finally also possible with a Creative Labs card, and finally, they had also put effort to clean up the interface chaos of its predecessors.
+Full CD quality with 16 bits and 44.1 Khz was finally also possible with a Creative Labs card.
+They had also put effort to clean up the interface chaos of its predecessors.
 Unfortunately, they've done their job very thoroughly.

 Generally, the consumer thinks that if a product carries the same brand, backwards compatibility is given.
 And by looking on the product packet, you also see there's a "Sound Blaster compatible" written on it.
 Therefore everything should be ok, shouldn't it?
 Yes, because the imprint didn't lie... the card is actually SB-compatible - nonetheless, however, not SB Pro compatible!
 Admittedly the card plays along without complaints if you use it as SB Pro compatible, and returns also everything with the correct frequency.
 However, there was a little point, that they forgot in the pre-delivery inspection - the card could not play stereo while being in SB Pro mode!
 This manifested itself in a very twisted (mono) playback of stereo samples, since samples are being sent interleaved to the card, alterning left and right.